Auto reform in Ontario

-If you are injured in an automobile accident, we want to make sure that you receive the best care possible.
-As your insurer, we will pay for the health care services necessary to effectively manage your Accident Benefit claim.
+If you’re injured in an automobile accident, we want to make sure that you get the best care possible.
+As your insurer, we’ll pay for the health care services necessary to effectively manage your Accident Benefit claim.
 If your Accident Benefits coverage runs out, or the level of care you need costs more than the maximum amount stated on your policy, the Ministry of Health may consider paying for the following services:

 - Medical costs (all physician services)